HalleGJ18/BlackjackProjectSite/README.md

 Published using GitHub Pages
 https://hallegj18.github.io/BlackjackProjectSite/

-This project was my first ever attempt at creating a webpage.
+This project was my first ever attempt at creating a webpage when I was 16.